Website look and feel for the Chinese market.

 Most websites, social media, etc., in China are accessed using mobiles or tablets.

 Shenma confirmed this many years ago.
-Shenma is the first major Chinese search engine written for mobile/tablet users only.
+Shenma is the first major Chinese search engine designed specifically for mobile/tablet users.
 Their market is consumer e-commerce.
 Being only available in a mobile/tablet format reduced the development and modification costs.
-Their success strengthens the view that Chinese consumers are mainly mobile/tablet users.
+Their success reinforces the notion that Chinese consumers primarily use mobile/tablet devices.

 Shenma website: https://m.sm.cn/

 Today, the WeChat platform's default screen size is mobile/tablet format.
-Websites are often opened on the WeChat Platform using a browser, reinforcing the importance of mobile/tablet format for all businesses looking into the Chinese marketplace.
+Websites are often accessed on the WeChat Platform via a browser, underscoring the importance of mobile/tablet formats for businesses targeting the Chinese market.

-A dynamic website is when the presentation of your content changes with the size of the screen being used to view your data, multi-media, etc., a "responsive internet site design."
+A dynamic website is one where the presentation of your content adjusts according to the screen size used to view it, known as a "responsive website design."

 https://search.google.com/test/mobile-friendly.